Sonny Fortune

 Cornelius "Sonny" Fortune (May 19, 1939 – October 25, 2018) was an American jazz saxophonist.
-Fortune played soprano, alto, tenor, and baritone saxophones, clarinet, and flute.
+He played soprano, alto, tenor, and baritone saxophones, clarinet, and flute.

 Biography

 He was born in Philadelphia, Pennsylvania, United States.
 After moving to New York City in 1967, Fortune recorded and appeared live with drummer Elvin Jones's group.
 In 1968, he was a member of Mongo Santamaría's band.
 He performed with singer Leon Thomas, and with pianist McCoy Tyner (1971–73).
 In 1974, Fortune replaced Dave Liebman in Miles Davis's ensemble, remaining until spring 1975, when he was succeeded by Sam Morrison.
 Fortune can be heard on the albums Big Fun, Get Up With It, Agharta, and Pangaea, the last two recorded live in Japan.